How to stay healthy during the holidays: 5 tips!

 So I’ve come up with 5 top tips on how to stay healthy during the holidays without sacrificing your sanity or feeling left out of the festivities.

 1. Don’t skip your workout

-I never really deprive myself of the things I love to eat, especially during the holidays which is why it is so important for me to workout.
-This doesn’t necessarily have to mean go big or go home.
+I never really deprive myself of the things I love to eat, especially during the holidays, which is why it is so important for me to workout.
+I like to feel good when I work out, even when I’m working out at home, so I get all my gear from Ryderwear.
+People seem to be scared of the term ‘working out’, but this doesn’t necessarily have to mean go big or go home.
+A simple search for home workout routines will give you some ideas of the sort of things to do.
 It’s important to keep active so as to continue burning calories and not accumulate any excess unwanted pounds.

 I’m a big fan of quick but effective workouts like my these quick exercise tips for building a toned tush.

 This is probably the easiest thing you can do for yourself to help your body adjust to all the crap and booze you’re abusing it with.
 Make a point of starting your day off with a glass of water.
 I keep bottle by my bedside table, so when I wake up I remember to drink.

 Drinking more water will help to flush out the toxins out of your body quicker.
 A great trick that I do, is to alternate between drinking a glass of water and alcohol when I am out on the town.
 Alcohol is so dehydrating, so drinking water in-between helps take the pressure from the liver having to work extra hard.
 You’ll also wake up with less of a hangover the next day which is always a bonus.

 I like to jazz up my water with different flavours just so it doesn’t get boring.
 Sometimes i’ll add lemon, cucumber + mint, strawberries, you get the idea right?
 It just keeps things fun and keeps me on track with my water consumption thrust the day.